Phimosis Treatment in Saskatchewan

 Treatment for Adolescent Phimosis

-Adolescent phimosis can be treated by circumcision, and steroid ointment options are also recommended in some cases.
 The recommended approach is to consult with an experienced doctor to assess the necessity for treatment and the options available in your specific case.

-Adolescent phimosis can be traumatic for the boy so a fast and effective treatment will reduce stress levels and complications associated with an overly tight foreskin in pubescent boys.
+Adolescent phimosis can be traumatic for the boy so a fast and effective treatment can reduce stress levels and complications associated with an overly tight foreskin in pubescent boys.
 As with issues with a tight foreskin in children, approach the issue with your teen in a calm and careful way to minimize their anxiety.

-Call Us to Book
+Call Us With Questions

 The Causes of Phimosis – Frequently Asked Questions